ocastilloreyes/petgem/doc/source/Features.rst

 * Independent of problem formulation, numerical solution, and data storage: The kernel provides the independent abstractions for modeling, numerical methods, data storage and analysis.

 * Parallel processing support:  Based on distributed-memory parallelism (`petsc4py <https://pypi.python.org/pypi/petsc4py>`__) and static load balancing.
+Further, GPUs architectures are supported.

 * Confidence and performance monitoring: Based on an simple and automatic profiling module.